ReznoRMichael/hollow-knight-completion-check/README.md

 ## How to use

-There are two ways to use this online tool:
+There are two ways to use this web tool:

 1. **Simple way**: just choose your **user\*.dat** save file and see the magic happen!
 See [save game locations paragraph](#hollow-knight-save-game-locations) below on where to find your Hollow Knight save files.
 The tool doesn't have the power to modify *any* of your files, but *always* do backups just in case.